 Websites vs social media channels

-Social media took the world by storm a little over ten years ago (for better or worse) and many early adopters speculated that the basic website would fall to these Big Tech companies.
+Social media took the world by storm around 2010 and many early adopters speculated that the basic website would fall to these Big Tech companies.
 But the opposite actually happened.
 Websites became more than online brochures, they became dynamic – meaning that they can interact with your customer.
 They can offer your customers valuable information in exchange for joining your tribe (more on this later).
 Your website is the virtual storefront of your company, harboring important information about your products and services for interested prospects to find.

 Social media, on the other hand, are like the roads travelled to get to different storefronts.
 Social media is like taking a joyride while being seduced by billboards, radio programs and advertisements.
 Whereas websites contain tons of archived, fairly permanent information, social media messages are short and short-lived, but if you catch your prospect’s attention in a time of need, they’ll likely click on your link to go to your website and make a quick assessment of your offerings.
 You have a chance at converting a customer.